thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 The above approach is in stark contrast to Jupyter Lab or Jupyter notebooks, which typically require you to install a custom `ipython` kernel that's stored and managed separately from the project's virtual environment that may have been created via `pip` or `poetry`.
-This leads to a disconnect between the environment on your machine and the environment that someone else may use on their machine, because it required them to perform a bunch of extra steps to ensure that the kernel is installed and linked to the correct virtual environment. uv solves this problem by allowing you to use the **same** tool and virtual environment for both interactive code execution _and_ command line execution.
+This leads to a disconnect between the environment on your machine and the environment that someone else may use on their machine, because it requires them to perform a bunch of extra steps to ensure that the kernel is correctly installed and linked to the correct virtual environment on their end, which you as the developer who distributed the code have no control over.

+uv solves the above problem by allowing you to use the **same** tool and virtual environment for both interactive code execution _and_ command line execution, and clearly packaging it all in a self-contained way that can be easily distributed to others.

 ### Command line execution

+Let's look at how uv handles command line execution of Python code.

 The `.venv` directory in which uv manages the virtual environment is created when you run `uv add` or `uv sync` (which looks for a local `pyproject.toml` file and creates a `.venv` directory that holds the virtual environment, if it doesn't already exist).
 If you're using uv in a CI/CD pipeline, you